OPS-E2E-PPE/VBA-Docs/api/Word.ListFormat.ListOutdent.md

 keywords: vbawd10.chm163578066
 f1_keywords:
 - vbawd10.chm163578066
-ms.prod: word
 api_name:
 - Word.ListFormat.ListOutdent
 ms.assetid: f69834f5-ae8b-f67a-a5b5-131a7382b1c5
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # ListFormat.ListOutdent method (Word)

 Decreases the list level of the paragraphs in the range for the specified **ListFormat** object, in increments of one level.

 ## Syntax

 _expression_. `ListOutdent`

 _expression_ Required.
 A variable that represents a '[ListFormat](Word.ListFormat.md)' object.

 ## Example